An endoscopy is a procedure that uses imaging to evaluate the organs and tissues of your body, including your gastrointestinal (GI) tract.

 When your doctor has thoroughly reviewed the video, they’ll contact you to go over the results.
 You’ll typically hear from them about 2 to 3 weeks after your procedure.

 Capsule endoscopy uses a small camera inside a pill-shaped capsule to take pictures of your GI tract.
-It can be used to detect and diagnose conditions like GI bleeding, Crohn’s disease, and celiac disease.
+It is most often used to detect the source of GI bleeding after a negative upper endoscopy and colonoscopy.

 The procedure lasts for 8 hours or until you pass the capsule during a bowel movement.
 When it’s over, your doctor will collect the recording device and compile the images into a video that they’ll then review.

 The cost of capsule endoscopy depends on many factors, such as insurance and your location.
-Always be sure to check with your insurance provider to verify that capsule endoscopy is covered before scheduling your procedure.
+Check with your insurance provider to verify that capsule endoscopy is covered before scheduling your procedure.